Smarty Snow: Avalanche prevention and control system, and winter road management

 Benefits of Smarty Snow

-• Access historical data on the behavior and evolution of snow at ski resorts.
+- Having access to historical data on the behavior and evolution of snow at ski resorts.

-• Knowing the snow temperature from home for Nordic skiers.
+- Checking snow temperature from home for Nordic skiers.

 Success stories

 Avalanche detection system and automatic closure of the access road to the Le Mourtis ski resort.
-Haute-Garonne, France
+Haute-Garonne.
+France